nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/guides/publication-to-arc.md

 - Try to find and transfer info (sample accessions, IDs, metadata, links, etc.) into the ARC.
 This would typically be an assay.

-:bulb: There is no clear rule, whether data already published in a public repository should be imported (i.e. copied) into the ARC.
+💡 There is no clear rule, whether data already published in a public repository should be imported (i.e. copied) into the ARC.
 Discussion ongoing.

 - For showcasing, it makes sense to build a "complete" ARC.
 - To minimize data duplication and save storage space, this should be avoided.